tustin2121/James_Somerton_Transcripts/_videos/F5ab1X2CFq8.md

 America can either confront the grim reality of late-stage McCarthyism its in or raise the bar a little higher and wait until the government starts imposing curfew with walrus-tiger hybrid clones which bear the faces of deceased relatives.
 And THEN we might start thinking about writing an angry letter to your district overlord.

-<mark fc>But as far as statements *No.6* makes about society, you really don’t need to read past page 10…</mark> beyond that is useful, but essentially boils down to elaborating on how this world sucks, gay stuff, and trauma.
+<mark fc=false>But as far as statements *No.6* makes about society, you really don’t need to read past page 10…</mark> beyond that is useful, but essentially boils down to elaborating on how this world sucks, gay stuff, and trauma.
 But before we get into all that, and a whole lot more and how it relates to the LGB movement, let’s hear a word from this video's sponsor.

 </james>
 <comment id="page_10">